IDCubed/oms-docs/sources/tutorials/perguntus.rst

 The following assume that you are in the Perguntus Dashboard

-* go to *edit questions* and add a few questions
+* go to *edit questions* and use the UI to add a few questions
 * the questions can be manully sent to you at any time by using the *Resend* button, Otherwise the questions will be sent to you at the selected time
 * Answer the question
 * Refresh Perguntus Dashboard application and see that the answer is being reflected on graphs

 Running Perguntus